KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Introduction

-However, recent works, including CurricularFace \citep{huang2020curricularface}, demonstrated previous large margin methods being inefficient for datasets having issues such as class imbalance or sample difficultness within a class.
-In fact, the class imbalance turns out to be a major challenge faced by deep face recognition models.
-Thus, the fixed margin methods were shown to produce biased decision boundaries, as demonstrated in \citep{liu2019fair}, owing to which minority classes poorly describe the true feature space.
+{The margin value determines how far apart the feature embeddings of different classes should be from each other.
+A larger margin value will result in a larger angular distance between the feature embeddings of different classes, and vice versa}~\cite{deng2019arcface}. {Nevertheless, a larger margin value may lead to better performance on the training set, but may also lead to overfitting and poorer generalization to unseen data.
+On the other hand, a smaller margin makes the model too lenient in its decision boundary and may not be able to effectively distinguish between positive and negative samples}~\cite{deng2019arcface, wang2018additive}. {Recent works, such as CurricularFace }\cite{huang2020curricularface}, {demonstrated previous large margin methods being inefficient for datasets having issues such as class imbalance or high learning difficulty, due to samples that vary in different aspects, as shown in Fig.} \ref{fig:arcface_distribution}. {In fact, the class imbalance turns out to be a major challenge for deep face recognition models.
+Thus, the fixed margin methods were shown to produce biased decision boundaries, as demonstrated by Liu et al. }\cite{liu2019fair}{, and minority classes poorly describe the true feature space.}